 Its mechanical system also requires very little maintenance, meaning it can last you a long while with little worries.
 However, I need to remind you that aside from the regular cleaning, you also need to oil the O-rings; preferably after using the marker.

 Planet Eclipse launched the Gtek 160r and 170r, which were supposed to be updated versions of the earlier Gtek models.
 These two make use of advanced features to bring the Gtek line up to speed.

 The main difference between the two is while the 160r still maintains the air transfer pipe from the tank to the regulator; the 170r does not have this feature in its design.
 The 170r also has a smaller foregrip compared to the one on the 160r.

 Another notable difference is the trigger.
 The 160r uses a curve trigger whereas the 170r uses a blade trigger.
 When it comes to prices; the 160r retails at $699 while you’ll have to cough out $799 to get the 170r.

-Given the choice between the two, I would advise that you purchase the Gtek 160r instead of the 170r.
-You are basically getting the same performance at a much lower cost.
+Given the choice between the two, I would advise that you purchase the Gtek 170r.
+It’s been upgraded for a reason.